 Keep your eyes open for Scotland’s famous long-haired Highland cattle.
 Supposedly, you can find them all over the Highlands, but we only saw a few in a fenced field off the side of the road in Glen Nevis, one mile before the trailhead to Steall Falls.

 Castle Stalker: About an hour away from Steall Falls is the picturesque four-story tower known as Castle Stalker.
 This small, 14th-century building resides on a tidal islet on Loch Laich.
-Castle Stalker is privately owned, and if you wish to visit, you can set up a tour by telephone, the contact number being 01631 730354.
-For more information, check out the official website: https://www.castlestalker.com/wp/.
+Castle Stalker is privately owned, and if you wish to visit, you can set up a tour by telephone, the contact number being +44 1631 730354.
+Click here for more information about the Castle Stalker.

 For the best views of Castle Stalker, check out the Castle Stalker View Cafe or the Old Inn.
 Castle Stalker View Cafe offers gorgeous panoramic views of the tower and Loch Linnhe.
 Even though the cafe closes at 4 pm, you can still pull into the parking lot and go to the lookout.